wheelcms/wheelcms_disqus/README.md

-WheelCMS SimpleContact
+WheelCMS Disqus
 ======================

-This package provides a simple "+contact" action on any spoke in your WheelCMS site which allows for the sending of feedback.
+This package provides Disqus commenting support for WheelCMS.
+Any content that has comments enabled will use disqus for commenting.